kevinmamaqi/alti-course/README.md

 1. useState().
 Allows us to control the state of the component.
 Has two parameters, the state itself and the method to update it.
 2. useEffect().
 Allows us to perform side-effects.
 It has a dependency array that will make it execute each time the parameters change.
 3. useRef().
 Allows us to reference a specific DOM element, as accesing it directly from the ID or other DOM properties is not recommended.

+## React navigation
+It is necessary to use the library react-router-dom.
+Easily we can pass to each route a component, manage params and 404 pages. https://reactrouter.com/web